PromtEngineer/localGPT/README.md

 ## Instructions for ingesting your own dataset

-Put any and all of your .txt, .pdf, or .csv files into the source_documents directory
+Put any and all of your .txt, .pdf, or .csv files into the source_documents directory in the load_documents() function, replace the docs_path with the absolute path of your source_documents directory.

 Run the following command to ingest all the data.